Table of Contents

 ForeWord: the magazine of independent and university presses.

-A new edition of GAY SPIRITUALITY has been released by Lethe Press with a beautiful new cover featuring art by Stevee Postman.
+A new edition of GAY SPIRITUALITY was released by Lethe Press with a beautiful cover featuring art by Stevee Postman.

 "...quite simply the best, sanest, most readable book on the subject I've come across..." a reader wrote in email.

 To order any of Toby Johnson's printed books, please use Paypal.com to send